 This combination of surface and groundwater sources will help provide reliability and flexibility while minimising environmental impacts.
 Smaller, unreliable dams in compromised catchment areas will ultimately be decommissioned, resulting in improved aesthetic water quality and operational efficiencies

 Current projects under construction or in the planning phase:

-- Greenbushes to Kirup Link – a 13 kilometre pipeline between Greenbushes and Kirup is in the design development stage and construction is expected to start in October 2019.
+- Greenbushes to Kirup Link – a 13 kilometre pipeline between Greenbushes and Kirup is in the approvals stage, and construction is expected to start in late 2020.

 - Regional Water Treatment Plant – a new water treatment plant may also be required to service the expanding scheme.
 A proposed site for the Bridgetown Regional Water Treatment Plant was secured during 2011 and is expected to come online sometime after 2021.
 The exact timing is dependent on the performance of the existing water treatment facilities at Bridgetown and Greenbushes, so this is yet to be confirmed.